sachsmc/pseval/cran-comments.md

-This is a resubmission to fix issues about Rd cross-references
+This is a resubmission to fix bad urls

 ## Test environments
 * ubuntu dev and release